carolinehaoud/hello-world/README.md

 visual studio code (we love open source software here)

-figma (recently got into a club at school that uses figma for UI/UX design, really excited about learning about front-end development)</p>
+figma (recently got into a club at school that uses figma for UI/UX design, really excited about learning about front-end development)

-https://unsplash.com/ has some cool pictures for when you build a website
+https://unsplash.com/ has some cool pictures for when you build a website </p>